Lucia Abascal Miguel

 Chancellor/EVC/FAS

-Lucía Abascal Miguel is a Postdoctoral Scholar in the Department of Epidemiology and Biostatistics and the Institute for Global Health Sciences at the University of California, San Francisco.
-She is a physician and public health researcher focused on advancing health equity through implementation science and digital health innovation.
+Lucía Abascal Miguel is an Assistant Professional Researcher in the Department of Epidemiology and Biostatistics and the Institute for Global Health Sciences at the University of California, San Francisco.
+Her work sits at the intersection of implementation science, health communication, and digital health innovation, with a focus on advancing health for Spanish-speaking and Indigenous communities in the U.S.

 Education & Training